joshbegley/nyt-latest/README.md

-**Dodger Details, GM meetings edition: Betts in the infield, Ohtani's surgery and more**\
+**Dodger Details, GM meetings edition: Mookie Betts in infield, Shohei Ohtani's surgery, more**\
 `The Betts move exacerbates the Dodgers' outfield situation.
 Plus, the Dodgers expect Ohtani to be part of the Opening Day lineup.`\
 https://nytimes.com/athletic/5904954/2024/11/06/dodgers-mookie-betts-infield-shohei-ohtani-surgery/